Aston Martin Virage: Design and powertrain

+P245/35R20 tyres in the front with P295/30R20 in the rear, the Virage includes carbon ceramic brakes with six-piston front callipers developed by Brembo.

+Variants

+Virage Volante

+The Virage Volante is the convertible version of the Virage coupe model.
+The car's boot capacity is 172 litre, a 6.5 percent decrease from the coupe.
+The Volante version is 105 kg heavier, elevating its kerb weight to 1890 kg.

-2014 Aston Martin Virage Shooting Brake Zagato Centennial
+Virage Shooting Brake Zagato Centennial

-In September 2014, Zagato revealed a one-off shooting brake at the Chantilly Arts & Elegance Concours d’Elegance.
-The car is based on the Aston Martin Virage.
-It was commissioned by a European client.
-It follows the same design cues as the Aston Martin DBS Coupe Zagato Centennial and Aston Martin DB9 Spyder Zagato Centennial.
+In September 2014, Zagato revealed a one-off shooting brake, based on the Virage, at the Chantilly Arts & Elegance Concours d’Elegance.
+It was commissioned by a European client and follows the same design cues as the DBS Coupe Zagato Centennial and DB9 Zagato Spyder Centennial.